kshetline/json-z/README.md

 A JSON-Z reviver function is a callback that works much like the not-quite-yet-standard `JSON.parse` reviver function from this proposal: https://github.com/tc39/proposal-json-parse-with-source, a proposal which has already been widely implemented.

-The third argument passed to a JSON-Z reviver *might* be different from what a `JSON.parse` reviver receives, according to the above proposal.
-There is a forth argument that clarifies the difference.
+The `context` argument passed to a JSON-Z reviver differs in that in provides two extra values described below.

-> `reviver(key, value[, extra[, noContext]])`
+> `reviver(key, value[, context])`
 >
 > - `key`: The object key (or array index) of the value being parsed.
 The `key` is an empty string if the `value` is the root value.
 > - `value`: A value as originally parsed, which should be returned by the reviver as-is if the reviver is not modifying the original value.
+> - `context`:
-> - `extra`: This is either a `context` object containing a `source` string, as described at the link above, or the holder of the value, i.e., the object or array, if any, which contains the given key/value pair.
+>   - `context.source`: A `source` string, as described at the link above, providing the original text from which a primitive value has been parsed.
+No `source` is provided for object or array values.
-> - `noContext`: if `true`, `extra` is the `holder` object or array which contains the current key/value pair.
-Otherwise, `value` is a primitive value, and `extra` functions like the (nearly) standard `context` object, containing a `source` string, but also containing a `holder` value as well.
+>   - `context.holder`: The object or array, if any, which contains a given key/value pair.
+>   - `context.stack`: An array containing the heirarchy of keys/array indices leading up to the given value.
+For example, when parsing `"[0, 1, {foo: 77}]"`, and a reviver receives the value `77`, `context.stack` will be `['2', 'foo']`.
 >
 > Returns: Either the original `value`, `JSONZ.DELETE`, `JSONZ.EXCISE`, or a modified value (using `JSONZ.UNDEFINED` to change a value to `undefined`).